-The degree program is designed to serve the needs of professionals engaged in contemporary public safety activities, especially law enforcement, who seek advancement and professional growth by learning new skills, strategies, and social science for dealing with the contemporary realities of budget cuts, shifting cultural landscapes, and increasing public scrutiny.
+The degree program is designed to serve the needs of professionals engaged in contemporary public safety activities, especially law enforcement.
+It supports those who aim to advance their careers and adapt to evolving demands by acquiring skills in data-driven policing, community engagement, crisis management, cutting-edge technology, and ethical decision-making.
 In this program, you will learn leadership and management skills, ethical practices, and gain a foundation in legal and policy matters that will inform your choices as members of public safety and law enforcement organizations.
 Completion of all the courses in the prescribed curriculum of ten 3-unit courses and the 1-unit Integrative Capstone course, for a total of 11 courses and 31 units, is required to successfully complete this program.